wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 SLOs are meant to be achievable, not set as stretch goals or what the system can achieve in a perfect world.
 If you are rarely or never achieving an SLO, it defeats the purpose of having it as a measure of if the service is meeting it's expected behaviours to be "available".

 As with everything in life, perfection is always impossible.
-There will be downtime due to errors, deployments and more which call lead to a loss in availability.
+There will be downtime due to errors, deployments and other events which call lead to a loss in availability.
 Likewise, the expectation that things will never fail can cripple innovation and experimentation, which can be detrimental to progression.
 It's worth accounting for these as part of determining your SLOs.

-Likewise they should be a measure that is too low.
+As mentioned, it is also possible to set objectives which are too low.
 When a service is demonstrating behaviours which are considered problematic or broken to users or a business need, SLOs shouldn't pass.
+Negative impact to a customer or consumer should not be considered as acceptable for an expected level of availability.

 <strong>Costs versus reliability</strong>

 One of the reasons why perfection is unattainable is that is it is expensive.
 Operation costs increase the more reliable and available you want your service to be.
-As such, it is suggested in the Google SRE book that the lowest level of reliability that can be achieved while still making dependants, clients etc happy with the level of service should be stated as an SLO.
+As such, it is suggested in the Google SRE book that the lowest level of reliability that can be achieved while still making dependants, clients etc happy with the level of service, should be stated as an SLO.

-Likewise with other SLOs, the cost of achieving them should be accounted for.
-If to achieve an SLO the service needs rewriting, a system rearchitecting or an unachievable budget requirement - it's not a suitable SLO.
+There may also be costs outside of operational costs that would need to be considered when trying to meet certain objectives.
+If to achieve an SLO the service needs rewriting, a system rearchitecting or an unachievable budget requirement needs satisfying (i.e. new tooling etc) - it's not a suitable SLO.

 <strong>Flexibilities of measures</strong>

-Over time a services purpose can change as can the expectations of that service.
-For example change in code or tooling could change the level of average performance.
+Over time a service's purpose can change, as can the expectations of that service.
+For example, changes in code or tooling could change the level of average performance.
 Likewise, there can be additional or reduced features from product.
-Over time it is best to review and adjust SLOs and related SLAs and SLIs.
+Over time, it is best to review and adjust SLOs and related SLAs and SLIs.

 <strong>Accounting for error budgets</strong>

-Error budgets are explored <a href="https://landing.google.com/sre/sre-book/chapters/embracing-risk/#xref_risk-management_unreliability-budgets" target="_blank">in Chapter 3 of the Google SRE (Site Reliability Engineering) Book.</a> They are closely tied to SLOs.
+Error budgets are explored <a href="https://landing.google.com/sre/sre-book/chapters/embracing-risk/#xref_risk-management_unreliability-budgets" target="_blank">in Chapter 3 of the Google SRE (Site Reliability Engineering) book.</a> They are closely tied to SLOs.
 It is a metric covering how much time in a quarter a service can be "unreliable".

 This budget accounts for down time due to deployments, production issues and unexpected events.
+It also allows time for teams to experiment and innovate in a controlled manner where failure (in a regulated amount) is not an issue.
 As previously mentioned, an SLO of 100% availability and reliability isn't possible, but we can plan and aim for achievable goals and measures.

 <br/>

 ## Service Level Agreement (SLA)

 These are contracts (which can be explicit or implicit) for what can be expected from a service in terms of it's reliability, performance and behaviour.
-These are tied into SLOs, as the objectives outline what is expected reasonable reliability for a service whereas the SLAs are contractual agreements with others for what level of reliability should be expected from a service.
+These are tied into SLOs, as the objectives outline the expected service levels agreed by the business, whereas SLAs are the contractual agreements that these service levels will be met.

 SLA's normally have some form of consequence when they are not met.
-This in normal financial, but can come in other forms as well.
+This can be financial remediation, but can come in other forms as well.
 These contracts can also be with multiple forms of third parties.
 It can be with external clients, internal teams - anyone using your service/product.

 They are a good way to have clear and strong relationship with your customers, consumers and clients using your service.
+This is because they increase the transparency around expected interactions and levels of service agreed by both parties.

 ### Setting SLAs

-Although SLAs can be linked to SLOs they are often not directly intertwined.
+Although SLAs can be linked to SLOs they are often not matched to each other.
+The agreements tend to be set at a more relaxed level than the objectives.

 In order to set SLAs you will first need to measure baselines of how you service normally behaves and what its capable of.
+This may be done through monitoring your system or testing it.

 The next step is to talk to the direct consumers/customers of your service.
-Find out what sort of service they expect / need, why and if it's achievable.
-Find out behaviours of your service are of highest priority - availability, throughput, response time etc.
+Find out what sort of service they expect/need, why and if it's achievable.
+Find out which behaviours of your service are of highest priority to them - availability, throughput, response time etc. All of this will help limit and define your final SLAs

 The above should provide enough information to create drafts of your SLAs.
-The contracted behaviours that are achievable by your service and have a high level of impact on your customers.
+With the information you should now know what is achievable by your service, what behaviours are of highest importance to your consumers, if these are compatible and what service levels can be agreed to.

-Once these draft SLAs are written they need to be proposed to the business with reasoning to be refined and approved.
-If they can align with some SLOs in some way that is beneficial for aligning to business concerns (i.e. align to availability SLOs but a little more relaxed).
-The business will be impacted by any consequences of not meeting SLAs as well so have to be involved in the process.
+Once these draft SLAs are written they need to be proposed to the business to be refined and approved.
+If the agreements align well with the objectives, it will be easier to discuss them in terms of the businesses goals.
+The business will be impacted by any consequences of not meeting SLAs as well, so have to be involved in the process.

-For internal SLAs, the expectation of how different services / domains interact can effect a users journey end to end.
+For internal SLAs, the expectation of how different services/domains interact can effect a users journey end to end.
 It can be beneficial to consider overall contracts at a high level in certain circumstances to get an idea of a "worst case" for all SLAs.
+I.e. what the slowest agreed journey is end-to-end for your consumer/customer given all components and domains involved are meeting their maximum SLA for latency.

 All of this process involves the cooperation of multiple departments in your company.
+For example:
+- Tech will be impacted by what is currently achievable with what they have built and if SLI's are in place to measure the agreed contract is being met.
+- Product could be impacted by trying to meet consumer/customer/clients needs and discussions around that.
+- Finances and the business as a whole could be impacted by the consequences of a SLA not being met.

 ### Determining SLAs